dylanpieper/ShinySurveyJS/readme.md

     http://your-app-url.com/?survey=RhinocerosOvalTwoHundredTwentySevenTealStardust&entity=MeteorOctagonSlothRedFourHundredFiftySeven
     ```

-    This is an example, and your encryption values will be different.
+    This is an example, and your encrypted values will be different.

 ## File Structure